 - Retrospective & Classics – for the film history.
 On Transmision – on timeless films

 - Generation – for the younger audience

-- Special screenings and Berlinale goes Kiez (translation for kiez is neighborhood
+- Special screenings and Berlinale goes Kiez (neighborhood)

 - Open House, at Audi Berlinale Lounge, with free entry for panels, workshops, yoga classes (!), concerts, Dj sets nights, you name it.

 Attending different movie & documentaries screening, panels or workshop around the city is also a great way to discover Berlin.